 At Beaufort we teach following the mastery approach:

-- Key facts such as multiplication tables and addition facts within 10 are learnt to automaticity to avoid cognitive overload in the working memory and enable pupils to focus on new concepts.
+Key facts such as multiplication tables and addition facts within 10 are learnt to automatically in order to avoid cognitive overload in the working memory and enable pupils to focus on new concepts.

-- Pre-teaching or post-teaching delivered by a TA or class teacher to ensure all children are confident with concepts.
+Pre-teaching or post-teaching are delivered by a TA or class teacher to ensure all children are confident with concepts.